HR

 Based on my review of G2 user feedback, Paycom is highly regarded for its seamless integration of onboarding and employee development tools.
 Many G2 users appreciate how it blends self-service features with integrated learning modules, making HR processes more efficient and empowering employees to take control of their information.

 One feature that I see getting a lot of praise is the self-service tools.
 G2 reviewers often highlight how employees can independently update personal details, access documents, and enroll in benefits, which significantly reduces communication bottlenecks.
-As a result, HR teams can focus more on strategic priorities rather than day-to-day administrative tasks.
+Self-service portal is rated at 92% and e-signature at 92% by G2 reviewers, reflecting how confidently employees can manage their own information without requiring constant HR assistance.

 Another aspect frequently mentioned in positive reviews is the learning modules.
 According to feedback I gathered from G2 users, the ability to assign role-specific training directly through Paycom and track progress or provide real-time feedback is a standout capability.
-Reviewers note that this helps set new hires up for success right from the start.
+Automated onboarding workflows are rated at 90% and onboarding notifications at 90% by G2 reviewers, reflecting how well the platform keeps new hires on track from day one.

-From what I’ve seen, the onboarding process is often described as cohesive and efficient.
-G2 users appreciate the centralized checklists and automated compliance features that simplify managing multiple hires.
-This helps HR teams stay organized, especially when handling large volumes of new employees.
+From what I've seen, the onboarding process is often described as cohesive and efficient.
+Onboarding is rated at 90% and mobility at 91% by G2 reviewers, and G2 users appreciate the centralized checklists and automated compliance features that simplify managing multiple hires, helping HR teams stay organized especially when handling large volumes of new employees.

 Paycom